joseluisq/minimal-boilerplate/readme.md

 # minimal-boilerplate

-> Front-End boilerplate with npm run tasks built-in.
+> Minimal Front-End boilerplate with npm run tasks built-in.

 No more complex and large configuration task files, `minimal-boilerplate` has a very tiny configuration footprint via npm scripts.